okezieuc/the.okezie.blog/README.md

 # Gatsby Starter Novela

-With minimal styling and maximum features — including multiple homepage layouts, built-in social sharing and dark mode — Novela makes it easy to start publishing beautiful articles and stories with Gatsby.
+With minimal styling and maximum features — including multiple homepage layouts, built-in social sharing and dark mode — Novela makes it very easy to start publishing beautiful articles and stories with Gatsby.

 Novela is built by the team at [Narative](https://www.narative.co), and built for everyone that loves the web.